nixphp/framework/docs/pages/database.md

 # Database

-PHPico provides a simple and flexible way to work with databases using native PDO.
+NixPHP provides a simple and flexible way to work with databases using native PDO.

 You are free to build your own database layer or plug in any external ORM if needed.